 Unweighted keys are also often known as synth-action keys.
-They are very light to touch and play.
-Most of the beginner and MIDI keyboards have unweighted keys.
+They are very light to touch and play with.
+Most beginner and MIDI keyboards have unweighted keys.
 They are usually preferred by non-pianists for playing organs and synths.

 Touch or Velocity Sensitivity

-We may define touch or velocity sensitivity of any instrument as its ability to judge the magnitude of force or velocity, with which the player has pressed the key and to produce a sound proportional to this force or velocity.
-Actually, the energy from playing is transferred to the sound producing mechanism resulting in volume levels that may vary from soft to loud.
+We may define the touch or velocity sensitivity of any instrument as its ability to judge the magnitude of force or velocity, with which the player has pressed the key and to produce a sound proportional to this force or velocity.
+Actually, the energy from playing is transferred to the sound-producing mechanism resulting in volume levels that may vary from soft to loud.

-In Velocity sensitive instruments, the keys have two sensors, at the bottom and at the top of the key.
-Usually one sensor senses the rest position of the key.
+In Velocity-sensitive instruments, the keys have two sensors, at the bottom and at the top of the key.
+Usually, one sensor senses the rest position of the key.
 When the key is fully pressed, the other sensor picks its position.
-With the help of these two sensors, the system is able to measure the speed of the key and converts the speed signal to corresponding dynamic level.
+With the help of these two sensors, the system is able to measure the speed of the key and converts the speed signal to the corresponding dynamic level.

 While the terms touch and velocity sensitivity are both commonly used, velocity sensitivity is technically the correct term, based on actual principles of operation.

-Electronic Keyboards can do much more than just playing sounds.
+Electronic Keyboards can do much more than just play sounds.
 They are loaded with a multitude of features and capabilities to astonish you.
-Very primitive appearing instrument can have dozens of groupings of sound.
-Most keyboards have hundreds and high end ones may have thousands of sounds.
-These may be simple single sound or those of combinations of instruments
+The very primitive appearing instrument can have dozens of groupings of sound.
+Most keyboards have hundreds and high-end ones may have thousands of sounds.
+These may be a simple single sounds or those combinations of instruments

 Poly means “many” and phony means “voices”, so polyphony in musical parlance may be described as many notes or keys playing at the same time.
-On a guitar with six strings, we can play one note per string, so it is often termed as six note polyphonic.
+On a guitar with six strings, we can play one note per string, so it is often termed six-note polyphonic.
 In contrast, the human voice is monophonic.

-Unlike guitar analogy, polyphonic ability for keyboards is defined by the electronic circuitry inside, instead of the number of keys.
-Many analog synthesizers, particularly inexpensive ones, may be monophonic due to costs involved.
-But, almost all electronic keyboards have polyphonic ability of 32 to 256 notes.
-These several notes are created by the combination of oscillators, filters and amplifiers.
+Unlike the guitar analogy, the polyphonic ability of keyboards is defined by the electronic circuitry inside, instead of the number of keys.
+Many analog synthesizers, particularly inexpensive ones, may be monophonic due to the costs involved.
+But, almost all electronic keyboards have a polyphonic ability of 32 to 256 notes.
+These several notes are created by the combination of oscillators, filters, and amplifiers.

 However, some of the instruments may utilize two notes to produce stereo sound as a preset.
 In this case, the polyphony is reduced to half of its value in the specs.
-Same is applicable for drum rhythms and auto-accompaniment patterns.
+The same is applicable to drum rhythms and auto-accompaniment patterns.

-One part may be piano sound, other may be flute and so on.
+One part may be a piano sound, the other may be a flute, and so on.
 Each part is assigned to an independent MIDI channel for individual control.
 Multitimbrality and polyphony are different things and should not be mixed.

-As an example, if an instrument is designated as 16-part multitimbral with 64 note polyphony, these 64 notes can be played at once over the 16 parts or channels.
+As an example, if an instrument is designated as a 16-part multitimbral with 64-note polyphony, these 64 notes can be played at once over the 16 parts or channels.

 MIDI is an acronym for Musical Instrument Digital Interface standard.
-This is a communication protocol (established in 1980) which defines the way in which different electronic musical instruments / products and computers can talk to each other.
+This is a communication protocol (established in 1980) that defines the way in which different electronic musical instruments/products and computers can talk to each other.

 MIDI compatibility refers to the ability of an instrument to send or receive MIDI messages.